-March end.
-The time of the year that brings with it true realisation that your financial planning hasn’t really borne fruits, that you have less money than you thought, and that paying taxes and making investments has left you broke.
+March ends.
+The time of the year that brings with it the true realisation that your financial planning hasn’t really borne fruits, that you have less money than you thought, and that paying taxes and making investments has left you broke.

-If you are like me, then this is when you start scurrying around, looking for financial planning tools, hoping to be in a better spot next year.
-And as you feed in your expenses and earnings, you realise how much money you spend on eating out and shopping.
+This is when you start scurrying around, looking for financial planning tools, hoping to be in a better spot next year.
+If you have any money left to invest, you may start looking at alternative investment options.
+This Vinovest Review suggests that investing in fine wine is a great of making a return on an investment, for example.
+If you are like me then, as you feed in your expenses and earnings to a planning tool, you realise how much money you spend on eating out and shopping.

 If you are clotheshorse and staying on top of trends is second nature to you, then shopping is probably a big expense, unless of course, you’ve found out about the fab Replica bags that are far cheaper than the designer originals.
 But when someone calls you shopaholic, you possibly respond with a “Roti, KAPDA, Makaan,” refrain.
 After all, clothes are a necessity.
 So why shouldn’t you spend your hard-earned money on some much-needed shopping therapy?